steveturbek/turbek.com/articles/scorbot-controller.md

 ### Scorbot Cable connector

-The Scorbot cable connector is an unusual [D 50](https://en.wikipedia.org/wiki/D-subminiature) cable.
+The Scorbot cable connector is an unusual [DB 50](https://en.wikipedia.org/wiki/D-subminiature) cable.
 Connectors and breakout boards that fit are available at Amazon or Ali Express.
+[DB 50 connector Specification](https://www.farnell.com/datasheets/1656989.pdf)

 Here is the pin numbers (looking at the scorbot cable connector pins)